 It is said that the beads are used by different denominations such as Catholicism and Christianity as well.

 In India, the most common beads used are “Rudrakh” (bodhi fruit) the symbol of Shiva, and “Tulsi” the symbol of Vishnu.

 A single bead is one cycle of singing/saying prayer.
 When a single cycle is complete, the finger moves to the next bead.
 The power of the mantra remains in the beads, and that power becomes energy and re-energizes the wearer every time it is adorned.
-The accented tassel is made from 100% silk that feels good to the skin.
+The accented tassel is made from 100% silk that feels good on the skin.

 Rudraksha, the sacred fruit of the Bodhi Kongo tree is said to be “the tears of Shiva”.

 In Hinduism, it is believed to have the power of Lord Shiva, and it is worn as a mala for protection.

 It has a high purification effect, and it is said that the body and mind are purified when worn.
 It also exerts strong power as a repellent.

 Since Shiva is called the “founder of yoga”, many yogis wear Rudraksha.

 It is said to have a sedative effect (stabilizing the mind) and is also used as a tool for Japanese Buddhism meditation (mantra meditation).